 When I first booked plane tickets to Kraków, I never expected to fall in love with Poland the way that I did.
 I loved everything about it: the culture, the people and, most importantly, the FOOD!
 Kraków is home to some of the best local cuisine I’ve tasted in Europe.
 So naturally, I tried (and photographed) all of it immediately.
-Keep reading for my list traditional food to try in Poland!
+Keep reading for Polish cuisine you have to try when visiting Krakow!

 For my complete 3-day itinerary to visiting Krakow and a list of useful Polish phrases, head to The Best Things to Do in Kraków, Poland.

 Pierogi is at the top of the list of traditional food to try in Poland.
 You can find traditional pierogis all over Kraków!
 They come with a variety of fillings: traditional (potato, cheese and onion), meat, porridge and cheese and dessert options (usually fruit filling).
 The best pierogis I tasted in Kraków were made by moi in a traditional polish pierogi making class.
-But if you’re not one for hard work in the kitchen, I would suggest heading to Restauracja U Babci Maliny for some of the best pierogis in the city!* Pierogis are my personal favorite Polish dish and #1 on my list of must-try dishes in Poland!
+But if you’re not one for hard work in the kitchen, I would suggest heading to Restauracja U Babci Maliny for some of the best pierogis in the city!* Pierogis are my personal favorite Polish dish and #1 on my list of Polish cuisine you have to try when visiting Kraków!

 *If you try out U Babci Maliny, I would recommend ordering the fried pierogis stuffed with meat.
 Some of my friends ordered the boiled pierogis stuffed with cheese and potato and they were served with a sauce so sweet it tasted like melted ice cream.